(

 A brand can have plenty of obvious issues and still be a poor fit for a retainer.
 If the Revenue Surface is narrow, there may not be enough room to justify ongoing monthly investment.
 If the Decision Complexity is too high, the work can stall before it ever compounds.
 In both cases, the audit is doing its job by making that clear early.

-That’s the Strategic Layer in action.
-Instead of asking, "What’s broken?" the better question is, "Is this business structurally ready to turn optimization into a growth system?"
+That’s the operating system view in action.
+Instead of asking, "What’s broken?" the better question is, "Is this business structurally ready to turn optimization into a growth capability?"

 What determines whether an audit turns into a partnership?